ageorgios/homebridge-foscam-nightlight/README.md

 in HomeKit for Foscam Cameras that have night light (Like the Foscam P1).

 # Information
-The temperature is retrieved from the CGI API of Foscam Cameras.
+The night light control is performed from the CGI API of Foscam Cameras.
 ```
 /cgi-bin/CGIProxy.fcgi?cmd=getNightLightState&usr=admin&pwd=
 /cgi-bin/CGIProxy.fcgi?cmd=setNightLightState&state=1&usr=admin&pwd=